JetBrains/Qodana/topics/flexinspect.md

 ### Review the PSI tree of your code

+<link-summary>Follow the procedure to review the PSI tree of your code.</link-summary>

 <procedure>
 <step>In IntelliJ IDEA, open the file that you would like to analyze using your inspection. </step>
 <step>Navigate to <ui-path>Tools | View PSI Structure of Current File</ui-path>.
 Here, you can explore the PSI tree of